Severe weather leaves behind trail of damage, thousands of power outages

-METHUEN, MA (WHDH) - A strong line of storms that moved through Massachusetts and prompted tornado warnings Monday evening toppled trees, downed power lines, damaged homes and brought flooding to some areas.
+HAVERHILL, MASS.
+(WHDH) - A strong line of storms that moved through Massachusetts and prompted tornado warnings Monday toppled trees, downed power lines, damaged homes and brought flooding to some areas.

-Soaring temperatures and humidity were met by an approaching cold front, setting off powerful thunderstorms in western and central Massachusetts.
+Soaring afternoon temperatures and oppressive humidity levels were met by an approaching cold front, setting off powerful thunderstorms in western and central Massachusetts.

-Three different tornado warnings were posted at one point, but have since expired.
+Three different tornado warnings were posted but have since expired.
 The storms pushed east and pummeled parts of the Greater Boston area.

+More than 20,000 customers across Massachusetts were without power at one point during the evening.
+As of 8 a.m.
+Tuesday, around 1,000 remained without power.

 Methuen was among the hardest hit communities in Essex County.
 A large tree crashed down on a car on Tyler Street.
-The operator was taken to the hospital to be evaluated.
+Two people were taken to the hospital to be evaluated.

 Neighborhood resident Stellah Chomba said torrential rain and strong wind gusts knocked several other trees onto power lines.